datocms/old-website/src/docs/import/ruby.md

 # ]
 ```

 Great, here there are our three fields.
-Let's create our article:
+Let's create a new article:

 ```ruby
 # create a new Article record